-The most old-fashioned, time-honored product is fly paper hung in strategic spots; however, several drawbacks might steer you toward other fly-control options.
-Fly paper hanging above your head with thousands of victims stuck to it is unsightly and eventually has to be removed—a less-than-pleasant task.
+The most time-honored product is fly paper hung in strategic spots; however, several drawbacks might steer you toward other fly-control options.
+Fly paper hanging above your head with thousands of victims stuck to it is unsightly and eventually has to be removed—an unpleasant task.

-Traps, i.e., plastic containers with bait inside to lure flies to their doom, are the slightly evolved version of fly paper.
+Traps—plastic containers with bait inside to lure flies to their doom—are the slightly evolved version of fly paper.
 While effective, full traps can be ugly and smelly.

 A more modern approach is to install portable fly-spray mist devices above your stalls or wherever your animals congregate, such as in run-in shelters or small sheds.
 These delivery systems work by shooting a fine mist of insecticide into the air every 15 minutes.
 The housing with the battery-run timer plus 30-day replacement canisters of insecticide are relatively inexpensive and sold in farm-supply stores.
 These products have been tested and proven safe for use near livestock and farm pets.